wp-media/backwpup/readme.txt

 * Backup your entire WordPress installation, including the /wp-content/ folder and your database.

-* Schedule automatic backups to run daily, weekly, or monthly, ensuring that your data is always up-to-date and secure.
+* Schedule automatic backups to run hourly, daily, weekly, or monthly, ensuring your data is always up-to-date and secure.

 * Store your backup in different locations:
 > **Free version**: Dropbox, Amazon S3, FTP, Rackspace Cloud, Microsoft Azure, SugarSync.